tcakmak0/yara-scan-api/README.md

 To scan files, use the "/upload" endpoint with a POST request.
 The application supports uploading multiple files at once using the "files[]" key.

+### Allowed file tyeps

+In this program we are only interested in scanning '.txt' and '.exe' files.
+However, this property can be modified by modifying **allowed_files()** method in the main.py.
+For details, please check the main.py

 ### YARA Rules

 Place your YARA rules (with .yar extension) in the "static/yara-rules" directory before starting the application.